ImperialCollegeLondon/introductory_grad_school_git_course/setup.md

 ---

 Completing this course requires you to have access to a computer with Git installed.
-This course is currently being delivered remotely so please make sure you have access to a suitable computer.
+This course is occasionally delivered remotely so please make sure you have access to a suitable computer.
 All attendees should download the zip file and, if not already available, install Git.

+A prerequisite for the course is familiarity with the terminal, as well as some knowledge of programming.
+Please make sure you are comfortable using the terminal and writing code in a plaintext editor.

 ## Downloading the Zip File